Allie K. Miller: Career

-Public Speaking
+Public speaking

 Miller is a notable speaker on AI, represented by leading speakers bureaus like Creative Artists Agency (CAA).
 She is a frequent speaker at industry conferences and corporate events, discussing topics such as AI trends, commercial strategy, and the future of technology.

 Miller has worked with LinkedIn co-founder Reid Hoffman, advised Melinda French Gates's Pivotal Ventures, and sits on Arianna Huffington's scientific advisory board.
 Miller also served as National Ambassador for AAAS and Advancing Women in Product.

 Recognitions

-In 2019, Allie was named the AI Innovator of the Year at AI Summit's The AIconics Awards.
+In 2019, Miller was named the AI Innovator of the Year at AI Summit's The AIconics Awards.
 In 2022, she was among ReadWrite's Top AI Speakers list.
 In 2025, Miller was named to the TIME100 Most Influential People in AI 2025 list and ADWEEK’s inaugural AI Trailblazers Power 100, and in the same year, she was featured by Wharton Magazine in its "Gold Standard" series, as “10 Wharton Graduates of the Last Decade” profiling alumni who are leaders in their fields.